MicrosoftDocs/biztalk-docs/biztalk/core/support-for-queue-management.md

 ---
 description: "Learn more about: Support for Queue Management"
-title: "Support for Queue Management | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Support for Queue Management" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d60d06ba-8cf3-46d6-af59-626f12fc572a
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Support for Queue Management
 With the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] MQSeries adapter you can now create and delete queues remotely on the MQSeries Queue Manager.
 This is supported because [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses a remote MQSAgent COM+ object that communicates directly with the MQSeries Queue Manager.
 Typically this MQSAgent is used at run time to read and write messages to the remote MQSeries Server queues.
 More than one BizTalk server can be a client of this remote service.
 Additionally, queue creation and deletion functions are provided by this MQSAgent and can be called directly from within an orchestration or adapter.
 This allows for highly dynamic scenarios whereby the orchestration or adapter can create a temporary queue and then send a message on it, receive a reply on another queue, and finally delete the temporary queue.